This blog post was sponsored by Rook Pack. My voice and article content was not influenced. #RookPackBags are suffocation warning compliant poly bags.

-The warnings were so ubiquitous that I hardly thought much of them through my teens until I was in Mexico and saw a child with a plastic bag over her head.
+Most people probably don’t pay attention to these labels.
+I hardly thought of them until my late teens when I was in Mexico and saw a child with a plastic bag over her head (photo below).

 I wondered if that bag had a warning label.